-Take a peek at other readers’ experiences through personal essays and learn something new about the literary world through research-based features.
-You’ll also find some fun facts, discover the origins of popular words and phrases, and dig into curated lists of books recommended by other readers.
+At TCR, you can take a peek at other readers’ experiences through personal essays, or even learn something new about the literary world through research-based features.
+You can dig into curated lists of books recommended by us and other readers, or read excerpts from newly released books.
 This is where you learn about the literary world we live in and the imaginary world we often escape to.

 Devanshi has been reading ever since she can remember.
 What started off as an obsession with Enid Blyton, slowly morphed into a love for mystery and fantasy.
 Even her choice of career as a lawyer was heavily influenced by the works of Erle Stanley Gardner and John Grisham.
-After quitting law, and while backpacking around India, she read books on entrepreneurship, taught herself web design and delved into social media marketing.
+After quitting law, and while backpacking around India, she read books on entrepreneurship, and taught herself web design.
 She doesn’t go anywhere without a book.